BYU vs Colorado Prediction — AI Finds CAN'T MISS CFB Lines & Props (Dec 28)

 BYU vs. Colorado Prediction (AI)

-Remi, our AI sports wizard, has been pouring over tons of data from every angle between the Cougars and Buffaloes and using recursive machine learning and impressive AI to crunch the data to a single cover probability.
+Remi, our AI sports algorithm, has been pouring over millions of data from every angle between the Cougars and Buffaloes and using recursive machine learning and kick-ass AI to examine the data to a single cover probability.

-The Algorithm has been most fixated on the growing weight knucklehead sportsbettors often put on BYU’s strength factors between a Cougars team going up against a possibly deflated Buffaloes team.
-We’ve found the true game analytics appear to reflect a strong lean against one Vegas line in particular.
+The Algorithm has been most keyed in on the trending factor human bettors tend to put on player performance factors between a Cougars team going up against a possibly unhealthy Buffaloes team.
+It appears the true game analytics appear to reflect a strong lean against one Vegas line in particular.

 Unlock this in-depth AI prediction and all of our CFB AI picks for FREE now.